sarca571ca/XivParty/README.md

 # XivParty [Ported and Updated by Tirem]
-A party list addon originally for Windower that I ported to Ashita v4 <3
+A party list addon originally for Windower4 that I updated and ported to Ashita v4 <3

 Original Windower addon by Tylas11 [https://github.com/Tylas11/XivParty]